-Metal Roofing Repair and Maintenance
+Metal Roofing Repair

 When you install your new metal roof, your metal roof will be coated with a mixture of aluminum and zinc called galvalume or zincalume.
 Galvalume usually lasts longer if your local metal roofer has both options available.
 Each different metal roof coat has a different level of thickness that can effect how often you will have to deal with metal roof repairs and maintenance.